guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

     alert_support_team(f"A request to '{error.endpoint}' failed with {error.status_code} status code")  # <-- Extract endpoint/status code
 ```

-Always ask yourself: "If this exception is raised, what do I need to to know to keep investigating, or to prevent the issue from getting worse?"
+Always ask yourself: "If this exception is raised, what do I need to know to keep investigating, or to prevent the issue from getting worse?"

 ### ↔️ Combine exceptions